openpnp/openpnp/Setup-and-Calibration:-Feeders.md

   See [[ReferenceStripFeeder]]'s page for more information and help.

+* **BlindsFeeder**: A step up from the ReferenceStripFeeder, this light 3D-printed feeder can hold and reload cut pieces of SMT tape and protect the parts using a sliding cover.
+The cover can be opened/closed automatically by the nozzle tip.
+Feeders are printed in whole arrays.
+Uses computer vision and fiducials for setup and operation.

+  See [[BlindsFeeder]]'s page for more information and help.

 * **ReferenceDragFeeder**: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
 Basic vision for part center detection is also supported.

 * **ReferenceLeverFeeder**: A feeder where a lever is pushed by a Actuator, typically the head, to advance the tape.
 All part pitches are supported with multiple lever presses as required.